anywhichway/assentials/README.md

  * When used in the context of a `router`, a `route` that returns `{done: true}` will cause the router to immediatelly return; whereas `undefined` will allow the next route to be processed.

- * Typically, routes will be used with destructuring assignment or object deep equal testing.
+ * Typically, routes will be used with destructuring assignment or object left equal testing.
 You can route just about any object, but frequently they will be http request/response pairs or browser events, e.g.

  ```javascript
  const handler = assentials.router(